-29.34 value of local magnetic anomaly
+29.36 value of local magnetic anomaly

-Value of local magnetic anomaly: IHO Definition: The value of the deviation from the normal magnetic variation.
-(S-57 Edition 3.1, Appendix A - Chapter 2, Page 2.228, November 2000).
+Value of local magnetic anomaly: IHO Definition: The value of the deviation from the normal magnetic variation and where required its direction.
+(Adapted from S-57 Edition 3.1, Appendix A - Chapter 2, Page 2.228, November 2000).